openstack-charmers/openstack-community/README.dev-charms.md

 The OpenStack charms are part of the OpenStack project, and follow the same development process as other projects.

 For full details please refer to the OpenStack [development documentation][].
-This also includes details on signing up to become an OpenStack foundation member and getting setup with Gerrit and Launchpad to start development.
+This also includes details on signing up to become an OpenStack foundation member and getting set up with Gerrit and Launchpad to start development.

 [development documentation]: http://docs.openstack.org/infra/manual/developers.html